Last Updated on March 17, 2026

 Preventing Financial Loss

 A cyber-attack leads to lots of income loss.
 An attacker can lead to lots of loss of income.
 The costs of a cyber-attack can be exhaustive.
-Malware, including ransomware, data breaches, or fraudulent transactions, cause direct financial losses in the form of a ransom or missing money.
-Adding to the real cost are the indirect that have included legal expenses, regulatory penalties, and lost revenue.
-These risks are minimized by efficient cybersecurity, and financial stability is maintained.
+Malware, including ransomware, data breaches, or fraudulent transactions, causes direct financial losses in the form of a ransom or missing money.
+Adding to the real cost are the indirect costs that include legal expenses, regulatory penalties, and lost revenue.
+To reduce these risks, organizations should adopt strong cybersecurity measures, including endpoint DLP software like Veltar, which helps prevent sensitive data from being transferred, copied, or exposed through unauthorized channels.
+By controlling how data moves across devices, endpoint DLP adds a critical layer of protection, helping maintain financial stability and minimize the overall impact of cyber threats.

 -